darinz/DL/01_Math/16_numerical_methods.md

 ---

-## Numerical Stability
+## 1. Numerical Stability

+Numerical stability is critical in deep learning to avoid errors due to the limitations of floating-point arithmetic.
+Instabilities can cause models to diverge, produce NaNs, or yield inaccurate results.

 ### Floating Point Arithmetic

-Deep learning relies heavily on floating-point arithmetic, which can introduce numerical errors.
+Deep learning relies heavily on floating-point arithmetic, which can introduce numerical errors due to finite precision.

 #### Machine Epsilon
 The smallest number $`\epsilon`$ such that $`1 + \epsilon > 1`$ in floating-point arithmetic.
+It quantifies the precision limit of the system.

 ### Common Numerical Issues

 #### Overflow and Underflow
-- **Overflow**: When a number is too large to represent
+- **Overflow**: When a number is too large to represent (e.g., $`1e308 * 2`$ becomes $`\infty`$)
-- **Underflow**: When a number is too small to represent
+- **Underflow**: When a number is too small to represent (e.g., $`1e-324 / 2`$ becomes $`0.0`$)

 #### Catastrophic Cancellation
-Loss of precision when subtracting nearly equal numbers.
+Loss of precision when subtracting nearly equal numbers, leading to significant relative error.

+#### Accumulation of Rounding Errors
+Repeated operations can accumulate small errors, affecting results in long computations.

 ### Python Implementation: Numerical Issues